U.S. group urges $2 trillion alternative to fiscal cliff "time bomb"

 "And that's who is going to have to be responsible for defusing the ticking budget time bomb that would cut $1.2 trillion indiscriminately," the group said.

-Targets of the group's plan include agriculture subsidies, the oil and gas industry and defense projects.
+Targets of the group's plan include agriculture subsidies, the oil and gas industry and defence projects.

 With members of Congress currently campaigning for re-election more than addressing the country's fiscal problems, private groups are stepping up with their own deficit-reduction plans.
 They fear that if such work is left for a short session following the November 6 presidential and congressional elections, Congress might end up letting the country go over the fiscal cliff.